Labyrinth (1986 film): Plot

 Jareth is alerted to the group's presence and sends his goblin army to stop them.
 Ludo summons a multitude of rocks to chase the goblins away, and they enter the castle.
 Sarah insists she must face Jareth alone and promises to call the others if needed.
 In a room modeled after M. C. Escher's Relativity, she confronts Jareth while trying to retrieve Toby.
 She recites the lines from her book that mirror her adventure to that point, but she still cannot remember the last line.
-Jareth offers Sarah her dreams again, but she remembers the line: "You have no power over me!"
-Jareth is defeated at the last second and returns Sarah and Toby home safely.
-He turns into the barn owl and flies away.
+Jareth offers Sarah her dreams again, but she remembers the final line: "You have no power over me!"
+Defeated at the last second, Jareth returns Sarah and Toby home, turns into a barn owl and flies away.

-Sarah realizes how important Toby is to her.
-She gives him Lancelot and returns to her room as her father and stepmother return home.
-She sees her friends in the mirror and admits that, even though she has grown up, she still needs them in her life, whereupon the labyrinth characters appear in her room for a raucous reunion party.
-Jareth the Owl watches their celebration from outside and then flies into the moonlight.
+Realizing how important Toby is to her, Sarah gives him Lancelot and returns to her room as her father and stepmother return home.
+She sees her friends in the mirror and admits that, even though she has grown up, she still needs them in her life, whereupon the labyrinth characters appear in her room for a raucous reunion party, hugging each other in joy.
+Jareth, in his barn owl form, watches their celebration from outside and then flies off into the moonlight.